Improving Our 48V System

 Our 12.1 kWh battery pack was replaced with a self-made 15.3 kWh pack that occupies less space in the trunk.
 I built the pack using a case kit that I purchased from Eel Battery .
 The case is very space efficient and came with a useful assortment of items to build the pack.
 I did not use their BMS.
 I built my own harnesses to attach the cells to a Daly Active Balancer and to the REC BMS.
 The PDF in the Resources area below will provide more insight in to how the system is designed.
 The old pack is still in great shape and has been moved to add more storage in our home’s solar setup.

 The Batrium WatchMon Core BMS was replaced with a REC BMS 2Q.
 The Batrium BMS was a terrific BMS that integrated well with Victon’s DVCC.
-I made this change solely to benefit from the additional Wakespeed integration that I reference above.
+I made this change solely to benefit from the additional Wakespeed integration.

 The Genasun AR-2 regulator was replaced by a Wakespeed 500 regulator.
 The Wakespeed will respond to the Cerbo GX and control the alternator’s output through DVCC.
 It also communicates directly with the REC BMS through Constant Voltage Constant Current (CVCC) so that control is still retained if DVCC is offline.
 The alternator’s management is no longer just on or off.
 It’s output can now adjust based on alternator temperature, engine load and other instructions from the BMS.